ulflor/wavepacket/doc/tutorials/plotting.md

         - wp.builder.product_wave_function(grid, wp.Gaussian(3, 0, rms=1)))

 equation = wp.expression.SchroedingerEquation(kinetic + potential)
-solver = wp.solver.OdeSolver(equation, dt=math.pi/5)
+solver = wp.solver.OdeSolver(equation, dt=0.5)
 ```

 ## Wavepacket plotting helpers

 Wavepacket offers utility classes to make plotting of states easier.
-Their purpose is a useful visualisation of the dynamics with minimal setup.
 These classes are opinionated and may not be as flexible and configurable as you need them.
+Their sole purpose is a useful visualisation of the dynamics with minimal setup.
 If they do not fulfill your needs, you might want to write your own plotting code, as discussed in the next section.

 As of version 0.2, there are two available helper classes: {py:class}`wp.plot.SimplePlot1D` just draws one plot,
-while {py:class}`wp.plot.StackedPlot1D` stacks density plots on top of each other.
+while {py:class}`wp.plot.StackedPlot1D` stacks multiple plots on top of each other.
-Otherwise, both classes behave similar, and plot plot the potential and the state's density
+Otherwise, both classes behave similar; they plot the potential and the state's density
-(offset by the energy of the state) together.
+offset by the energy of the state.
-the simple plot generally provides a simple way to plot animations, while stacked plots are suitable for
+The simple plot provides a simple way to plot animations, while stacked plots are suitable for
 Jupyter notebooks, where you can have only one plot per cell.

 The `StackedPlot1D` constructor gets the number of plots, some wave function for guessing defaults, and the